Financial Literacy & Responsible Borrowing

 Default Prevention and Management

-The Post University Financial Aid Advisors are dedicated to assisting students throughout the repayment process of their Federal Student Loans.
+Post University Financial Literacy and Repayment Advising is dedicated to assisting students throughout the repayment process of their Federal Student Loans.
 This service is provided so that students have a resource available to answer any questions or concerns about student loan repayment.
 Regardless of the status of students’ loans or time during which students attended Post University, this resource can always be utilized.
 Borrowers who default on student loans face serious consequences.
 Federal Stafford Loans are considered in default after 270 days of delinquency.
 Defaulted loans are reported to national credit bureaus and can negatively impact borrowers’ credit ratings.

 Post University has partnered with Inceptia, a division of National Student Loan Program, to provide free assistance with federal student loan obligations to ensure successful, and comfortable, loan repayment.
 Inceptia’s customer representatives contact students about loan repayment options if they fall behind on payments and become delinquent.
 Inceptia is not a collection agency.
 Inceptia offers alternative repayment plans, deferment, consolidation, discharge, forgiveness, and forbearance options.
 Inceptia will stay in touch via phone calls, letters and/or emails to help students find answers to questions and solutions to issues.
 For additional resources, including information on repayment options, please visit Inceptia’s Federal Student Loan Overview at https://www.heroknowl.org/.